-Activity Frequency Purpose and Requirements Deliverable Responsibility Operation audits Once a year Site inspections will be completed to monitor the environmental controls as per this SMP and to ensure corrective actions are being implemented, where required.
-Operation audits Suitably qualified ecologist years adja with Foo furt The audit will include surveys of adjacent Cycas megacarpa , situated within 5 m of the final Development Footprint, to monitor for the potential further loss or decline in the known populations.
+Activity Frequency Purpose and Requirements Deliverable Re Responsibility Operation audits Once a year Site inspections will be completed to monitor the environmental controls as per this SMP and to ensure corrective actions are being implemented, where required.
+Operation audits Suitably qualified ecologist Once every 5 years The audit will include surveys of adjacent Cycas megacarpa , situated within 5 m of the final Development Footprint, to monitor for the potential further loss or decline in the known populations.
 Operation audits Suitably qualified ecologist